-For this particular soup recipe, my girlfriend tweaked an Olive Garden copy-cat recipe that she found online.
-I have further tweaked it to the point of ultimate perfection.
+For this particular soup recipe, my girlfriend tweaked an Olive Garden copy-cat recipe that she found online, and I have further tweaked it to the point of ultimate perfection.

 You are going to LOVE it.

-The flavour of this soup is out of this world.
+The flavour is out of this world.
 My mouth is seriously watering as I type this.

 I need a bowl of it now.